 - frequent urination

-Once you have HIV, you can give the virus to others by having unprotected (without a condom) sex or by sharing drug-injection equipment (or, if you are pregnant and not on HIV medications, you can pass HIV to the baby during pregnancy, delivery or by breast-feeding).
+Once you have HIV, you can give the virus to others by having unprotected (without a condom) sex or by sharing drug-injection equipment (or, if you are pregnant and not on HIV medications, you can pass HIV to the baby during pregnancy or delivery, or by breast-feeding).
 This is true even if you are feeling perfectly fine.
 Using condoms and clean injection equipment can prevent HIV from passing to other people.
 It can also protect you from getting other sexually transmitted diseases.
 Taking HIV medications that suppress HIV also greatly reduces the chance of transmitting HIV infection to another person.

 - Decide when and where would be the best time and place to have a conversation.
 Choose a time when you expect that you will both be comfortable, rested, and as relaxed as possible.